 Raised Bed Gardening: 5 Books bundle on Growing Vegetables In Raised Beds & Containers

-Particularly for areas with poor drainage or soil, the raised bed can provide a consistently healthy home for your plants as there is improved drainage and soil maintenance is reduced.
+Particularly for areas with poor drainage or soil, the raised bed can provide a consistently healthy home for your plants as drainage and soil maintenance is reduced.
 Many times as you walk through a traditional garden bed, the pressure will lead to soil compacting over time further reducing drainage qualities of the soil.
-When the bed is raised, the soil stays healthy as it will be less prone for invasion by humans.
+When the bed is raised, the soil stays healthy as it will be less prone for invasion by us humans.

 A raised garden makes the most use of your space and has many advantages to your gardening experience.
 Here are some of the advantages of a raised garden.